simde-utc/portail/documentation/backend/authentication.md

-## Parent authentification service
+## Parent authentication service

-Located in `app/Services/Auth/AuthService.php`, it is an abstract class that each authentication service must implements.
+Located in `app/Services/Auth/AuthService.php`, it is an abstract class that each authentication service must implement.

 `abstract` methods must be inherited and implemented by the child service.
 They are described in the following section.
 Ses méthodes sont :
 - `public function logout(Request $request)` disconnects a user.

-## Specific authentification service
+## Specific authentication service

-It must inherits from the `App\Services\Auth\AuthService` parent authentification service.
+It must inherit from the `App\Services\Auth\AuthService` parent authentification service.

-Methods and attributes that it must inherits and that must be implemented are:
+Methods and attributes that it must inherit and that must be implemented are:
 - `public function showLoginForm()` : Returns the link to the login form.
 - `abstract function login(Request $request)` : connects the user from the request data (query, input, ...).